mvillalba/python-ant/README.md

 Documentation
 -------------
-Documentation will be a bit scarse for the time being, but everything public should have at least a docstring by the time I make the first stable release.
+Documentation will be a bit scarce for the time being, but everything public should have at least a docstring by the time I make the first stable release.